A person putting numbers into a calculator to work out super contribution caps

 What happens if I go over the caps?

-If you go over the concessional cap, the extra contributions are included in your assessable income and will be taxed at your marginal tax rate, minus 15%.
+If you go over the before tax concessional cap, the extra contributions are included in your assessable income and will be taxed at your marginal tax rate, minus 15%.
 This is because you already paid 15% tax on these contributions.
 If you exceed your concessional cap, the ATO will write to you and confirm what action is required.

 • Option 1: Is to have the excess contributions and 85% of the associated earnings released to you.
 The ATO will add the full amount of associated earnings to your assessable income, give you a non-refundable 15% tax offset, and issue you with an amended notice of assessment.

 • Option 2: Is to leave the excess contributions and associated earnings in your super account.
-The ATO will send you a notice of assessment taxing you on your entire excess non-concessional contributions at the top marginal tax rate (currently 47%).
+The ATO will send you a notice of assessment taxing you on your entire excess after tax contributions at the top marginal tax rate (currently 47%).
 This tax must be paid from your super fund, using the release authority provided by the ATO.

 We can help you

 Making contributions to super can be complex.
 If you want some help, call us on 1800 692 877.
-As a BUSSQ member, you can get personal financial advice on contributions at no extra cost.
+As a BUSSQ member, you can get personal financial advice on contributions at no extra cost^.